Niamh Parsons

 In 1999, Niamh took a bold step and returned to her roots with her first solo album, Blackbirds and Thrushes (Green Linnet), a collection of traditional Irish ballads gathered from over 15 years of Niamh’s singing repertoire.
 In her words, ‘these songs are living in me’.
 The album won instant acclaim as a welcome return to traditionalism.
 The Boston Globe declared that it ‘expressed the sorrow and longing of the Celtic soul more deeply than any within recent memory’, and Irish Music Magazine called it ‘simply magnificent traditional singing.’

-At this stage, Niamh found her self alone, without a band, and called on the talents of her friend Graham.
-Since 1999 they have been performing as a duet and there is a spiritual bond between them when they perform, which draws out the essence of the songs.
-Without doubt, Graham has proven the perfect foil for her voice.</p> <figure><img id=”pic1″ src=”images/niamhandgraham.jpg” alt=”NiamhMirror” width=”300″ height=”200″></figure> <figcaption></figcaption> <p>Keeping in form, Niamh’s next CD, ‘In My Prime’ (Green Linnet 2000), was another collection of mostly traditional material, and again received widespread praise.
+Keeping in form, Niamh’s next CD, ‘In My Prime’ (Green Linnet 2000), was another collection of mostly traditional material, and again received widespread praise.
 Folk Roots named it one of the top albums of the year and The Irish Voice called the album ‘a must-have disc for lovers of Irish song.”
 The album was nominated for Album of the Year by BBC Radio 2 (UK) and the Association for Independent Music (US).

 Over the next two years Niamh and Graham toured constantly, and Heart’s Desire was released in 2002.
 This album furthers the tradition of Irish song with unadorned settings and heartfelt delivery.
-She gathered together a collection of songs drawn from both traditional sources and modern writers including Mark Knopfler and Andy Irvine.
+Niamh gathered together a collection of songs drawn from both traditional sources and modern writers including Mark Knopfler and Andy Irvine.
 The talented musicians who play on the album include, in addition to her main accompanist Graham Dunne, harmonica player Mick Kinsella, accordionist Josephine Marsh and Dennis Cahill who produced the CD, and called it ‘her best work yet’.

 Heart’s Desire is dedicated to the memory of Niamh’s father, Jack Parsons.
 ‘Daddy had a beautiful voice’, says Niamh, ‘and a great ear for a good song’.
 The album won Association for Independent Music (US) Celtic album of the year 2002.